Insect Baculovirus Expression Service | BioCrest Sci

 Plasmid Construction

-• Target gene codon-optimized for insect cell expression using algorithm-based tools
+• Target gene codon-optimized for insect cell expression

-• Sequence verified by Sanger sequencing prior to downstream use
+• Sequence verified by Sanger sequencing

 2

-Recombinant Bacmid & High-Titer Virus Preparation
+Bacmid & High-Titer Virus Preparation

-• Recombinant transfer vector transformed into DH10Bac competent cells
+• Transfer vector transformed into DH10Bac cells

-• Viral titer determined by plaque assay or qPCR before proceeding to expression
+• Viral titer determined by plaque assay or qPCR

 3